Roadmap to this page

 ~ Dov Weisglass, adviser to Israeli Prime Minister Ehud Olmert, summarizing Israel’s policy in Gaza

-In 2021, the World Bank reported that Gaza had undergone a multi-decade process of de-development and deindustrialization, resulting in a 45% unemployment rate and a 60% poverty rate, with 80% of the population dependent on some form of international assistance to survive, in significant part because of the hermetic sealing of the access of Gaza to the outside world.
+In 2021, the World Bank reported that Gaza had undergone a multi-decade process of de-development and deindustrialization, resulting in a 45% unemployment rate and a 60% poverty rate, with 80% of the population dependent on some form of international assistance to survive, in significant part because of Israel's hermetic sealing of Gaza from access to the outside world.

 Living Under Israeli Blockade